Pinay global achiever honored in New York

 A product of Manila Science High School where she earned multiple national awards, she was a scholar at Lester Pearson United World College in Canada and Mount Holyoke College in Massachusetts.

-She earned her Master in Business in Administration from Harvard Business School and a certificate in Digital Filmmaking from the New York Film Academy.
+She earned her master’s degree in Business Administration from Harvard Business School and a certificate in Digital Filmmaking from the New York Film Academy.

 Prior to her fulltime involvement in women’s advocacy, Balares worked at Microsoft, Milestone Capital, Goldman Sachs High Technology Investment Banking, Morgan Stanley’s Energy Investment Banking Group, among others.